prashantsmore/xtreamteam/README.md

 For Product Backlog ordering, we decided to first implement the signup functionality, then the login functionaly, then the core functionality and then the security.
 We determined that this order will allow us to properly test the application due to technical constraints.
 Specifically, the creating the signup and login first will allow us to build the technical framework to power the rest of the application.
 <br>

-### Items with Estimation
+### Estimation

-#### For Estimation, we used Planning Poker to execute whole-team relative sized estimation.
+#### For Estimation, we used 'Planning Poker' to execute whole-team relative sized estimation.
+Only developers participated.
+We met as a group and estimated Story Point's with the following numbers : 1, 2, 3, 5, 8, 13, 21, 34, 55, 89.
+We discussed each item and determined a general approach as a team.
+Our conclusions were all unanimous and are listed below.

 #### EPIC: Signup Capability
 1. Signup capability for NPO - ESTIMATION 21